hssmalo/steampunkfantasy/rules.md

 Area success modifiers: \

-+1 to success per extra identical area attack fired from same unit.
++1 to success per extra identical area attack fired by models from the same unit.

-Example: success for 4 x area(6+) attacks versus a single hex becomes 3+.
+Example: A unit of 4 models, which each throws a grenade at success 6+ becomes: success for 4 x area(6+) attacks versus a single hex becomes 3+.

 \pagebreak